NorthCoastChurch/IT-Policy/Policy-9-Email-and-Messaging-Systems.md

 **Purpose**

 The purpose of this policy is to establish rules for the use of North Coast Church email for sending, receiving, or storing of electronic mail.
+All use of email must be consistent with North Coast Church policies and procedures of ethical conduct, safety, compliance with applicable laws, and proper business practices.

 **Audience**